vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 I'm really happy with the result and I can already notice how much more enjoyable and effective the overall experience of using the terminal is.
 In this post I'll walk you trough the process I followed to setup these tools.

+As I'll explain later on, most of the configuration will be contained in a single file that PowerShell will use on startup.
+You can check [my personal PowerShell profile file](https://github.com/vgarmes/dotfiles/blob/main/.config/powershell/user_profile.ps1) to have an idea of what this file will look like after following the steps below and to make it easier to follow along.

 ---

-## Install Powershell and configure Windows Terminal
+## Pre-requisites: Install Windows Terminal and PowerShell

-PowerShell is a versatile command-line shell language developed by Microsoft and it provides a robust environment where it is really easy to automate workflows.

-The easiest way to get Powershell running in your machine is installing it directly from the Microsoft Store.
+If you don't already have Windows Terminal and Powershell, the easiest way to get them is installing them from the Microsoft Store.

-Once you have Powershell installed, change Windows Terminal's default shell to Powershell.
+Once you have Powershell installed, change Windows Terminal's default shell to Powershell if you want to use it by default when starting up the terminal.

 ## Install a Nerd Font

-The custom themes we are going to install in the next steps use glyphs (icons) for styling the command prompt.
+The custom themes we are going to install in the following steps use glyphs (icons) for styling the command prompt.
 To ensure that we see all of the glyphs in the terminal, it is recommended to install a [Nerd Font](https://www.nerdfonts.com/).

 Find a font of your preference (I chose *Hack*) and after downloading it, unzip it and install it (right click on the file and click on *Install*).